bobbingwide/oik-shortcodes/README.md

 2. Editing an oik_shortcode

 ## Upgrade Notice
-# 1.41.3
+# 1.41.5
-Upgrade for more changes for PHP 8.2 support.
+First part of dropping support for the dynamic API reference.
+Replace links to wp-a2z.org

 ## Changelog
-# 1.41.2
+# 1.41.5
-* Changed: Update Copyright year #91
-* Fixed: Correct latest_hd5_hash to latest_md5_hash #84
+* Fixed: Apply link to WordPress to the nearest earlier T_CONSTANT_ENCAPSED_STRING. #89
+* Changed: Link to developer.wordpress.org #96
-* Changed: Default description to '' not null #84
+* Fixed: Return early for null $comment #84
-* Changed: Declare $handlers #91
-* Tested: With WordPress 6.4-RC3 and WordPress Multisite
+* Tested: With WordPress 6.7.1 and WordPress Multisite
-* Tested: With Gutenberg 16.9.0
+* Tested: With Gutenberg 19.6.4
-* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHP 8.3 and PHP 8.4
 * Tested: With PHPUnit 9.6

 ## Further reading